Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 • Fixed scope, fixed price, per company

-• First add-on live inside ninety days
+• Platform live inside 90 days

 • Group dashboards live from week one